tony-aw/broadcast/README.md

-## 🗺️Overview
+# 🗺️Overview

-‘broadcast’ is an efficient ‘C’/‘C++’ - based ‘R’ package that, as the name suggests, performs “broadcasting” (similar to broadcasting in the ‘Numpy’ module for ‘Python’).
+‘broadcast’ is an efficient ‘C’/‘C++’ - based ‘R’ package that, as the name suggests, performs “array broadcasting” (similar to broadcasting in the ‘Numpy’ module for ‘Python’).

 In the context of operations involving 2 (or more) arrays, “broadcasting” refers to efficiently recycling array dimensions, without